icons8/lunacy-docs/docs/release-notes/index.md

 **65% price drop** for paid plans:

 - The **Personal Cloud plan** now costs $4.99 per month.
 Includes **unlimited** cloud documents, version history, and deleted document storage.
 - The **Graphics subscription** now costs $9.99 per month.
-A **full set subscription** to use icons, high-res photos, and illustrations without mandatory attribution.
+A **full set subscription** to editable SVG icons and illustrations, as well as high-res photos.

 <div class="callout callout--info">
     <p><strong>Note:</strong> These prices are only available if you subscribe through the Lunacy app.</p>